cosmosdevs/GameOfZones/README.md

 The Genesis [file](goz-genesis.json) is this repo. `chain-id`= `gameofzoneshub-2`

+There is a node with open RPC on port 80 at http://35.190.35.11/

+We are rate limiting connections so we reccommend running your own full node.

-Public available sentry nodes are
+Public available sentry nodes are available at

 ``` txt
 6ed008bf3a2ad341d84391bf47ea46e75a87e35e@35.233.155.199:26656